 A financial liability is derecognized when the obligation under the liability is discharged, cancelled or expires with any associated gain or loss recognized in other income or expense in the statement of loss.

 Cash and Cash Equivalents

-Cash and restricted cash equivalents include balances with banks and short-term investments with original maturities of three months or less.
+Cash and restricted cash equivalents include balances with banks and cashable short-term investments.